 26. Create a Media Wall

-Instead of a TV floating on the wall, create an entire media wall.
+Instead of a TV floating on the wall create an entire media wall.
 Build or install a unit that incorporates the TV with surrounding storage and display space.
 This makes the TV feel like part of the architecture rather than an afterthought.
-Add closed cabinets below for hiding clutter, and open shelving for styled objects.
+Add closed cabinets below for hiding clutter and open shelving for styled objects.
 The integrated approach looks so much more polished than a TV on a random wall.

 27. Add Life with Indoor Plants

-28. Design Around Views
+Check Price on Amazon28.
+Design Around Views

-If you have great views, design around them.
+If you have great views design around them.
 Position seating to take advantage of windows rather than blocking them with furniture backs.
 Keep window treatments minimal or eliminate them entirely if privacy allows.
 Your view becomes free art that changes with the seasons and weather.
 This approach works in both urban apartments with city views and suburban homes overlooking nature.

 29. Go Bold with Color